ss-jiang/AAAAA/README.md

 * StaticHandler - serves files from configured path (root <absolute path from base dir>; in child block)
 * StatusHandler - displays information on the status of webserver (# of requests, types of handlers that exist and for which url prefixes)
 * NotFoundHandler - always displays a 404 error when handling a request

+## Adding Handlers

+To add a handler, you must extend the Handler abstract class.
+Here is an example of how it should look:

+class <YourHandler> : public RequestHandler {
+public:
+    Status Init(const std::string& uri_prefix, const NginxConfig& config);

+    Status HandleRequest(const Request& request,
+                         Response* response);
+}